Table of Contents

 Let’s dig further into this grave social issue.

-Firstly, we need to acknowledge the fact that parents never want anything bad to happen to their daughter or son.
+Firstly, we need to acknowledge that parents never want anything wrong for their daughter or son.

-It is, often, society’s unreasonable pressures and their own experiences since adulthood, which leads to a situation where both families (the girls and the boys) end up doing something, they had never imagined.
+Often, society’s excessive pressures and their own experiences since adulthood leads to a situation where both families (the girls and the boys) end up doing something they had never wanted or imagined.

 Who will take responsibility for both?
 What if the boy refuses to marry her upon realizing her state of pregnancy?

 (In case of more than one daughter in the house) What if my elder daughter, who has a Muslim boyfriend, decides to marry him?
 How will society react to it?

 Who will agree to marry our younger daughter/ daughters then?